mtreinish/stestr/doc/source/MANUAL.rst

   test_list_option=--list-tests

-You also need to use the $LISTOPT option to tell testr where to expand things:
+You also need to use the $LISTOPT option to tell stestr where to expand things:

   test_command=foo $LISTOPT $IDOPTION